usethesource/rascal/src/org/rascalmpl/courses/Recipes/Common/WordCount/CountInLine3/CountInLine3.md

 ----

-We use a link:/Rascal#Expressions-Reducer[reducer] that is a recipe to reduce the values produced by one or more generators to a single value:
+We use a [reducer]((Rascal:Expressions-Reducer)) that is a recipe to reduce the values produced by one or more generators to a single value:

 * `0` is the initial value of the reducer